 * All TLS callback functions are labeled with “TlsCallback” prepended

-To sum up, Anti-Debugging can be reached by essential features of the operating system or by the natural behavior of the debugger itself.
+To sum up, Anti-Debugging can be reached by the essential features of the operating system or by the natural behavior of the debugger itself.
 Malware authors keep challenging researchers with new techniques in order to delay the reverse engineering process.